InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

 * The Yosemite contract for the native token is [`yx.ntoken`](../../contracts/yx.ntoken/README.md), which the specification of the Yosemite token is explained.

 # What You Can Do With This Contract
-* An entity who owns the Yosemite account can create the token with `create` operation.
-YosemiteChain calls the entity token depository.
+* An entity who owns the Yosemite account can create a token with `create` operation.
+YosemiteChain calls the entity the token issuer or the token depository.
+   * When creating the token, the issuer can enable the setting of some options like account freezing or token freezing.
 * The token depository issues and redeems the token.
 * The token depository can freeze the token transfer.
 * Any Yosemite accounts who own the token can transfer it each other.